stephengold/jme3-utilities/README.md

 #### Add a SkyControl instance to the scene graph

 The scene graph of BasicGame has only one node, the root node.
-The root node is typically a good place to add SkyControl.
+The root node is typically a good place to add `SkyControl`.

  1. Open the "Main.java" source file in the IDE:
     + In the "Projects" window, expand the BasicGame project node.